algorithmic-sabotage/asrg/content/docs/about/about.md

 #### Messaging

 We utilise [Signal](https://signal.org/) for the purpose of private messaging.
 Should you wish to send us a message, you are invited to do so via the following email address: `x7kekmg7@proton.me`.
-Please include your Signal number or username in the message, and we shall take it from there.
+Please include your Signal number or username in the message, and we shall proceed accordingly.

 ### Support Us